When to Draft a WR Versus RB or TE etc

 For example: if you’re sitting in the 5th round and you need both a TE and a WR – your pick is coming up – you notice that based on our value # the next 6 available WR’s have ruffly the same value – you feel confident that one of the six will be available in the 6th round – so you draft a high profile TE then grab a WR with your next pick in the 6th round.. which by the way… that WR has the same value as the guy you almost picked up in the 5th.
 Our value system simply helps you find drop offs and tiers caused by your leagues point setting so you know when to draft a position or hold till the next round.
 This way you always maximize you picks!

-Heck since I’m posting emails I got today here’s another I got from a non-member.
+Heck since I'm posting emails I got today here's another one.

 Hey I just heard you in fantasy radio (we do a weekly spot on Sirius XM radio) and wanted to see if I could get some quick advice?